zviryatko/menu-image/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-Now you can upload image thar replaced default on mouse hover
+Now you can upload image that replaced default on mouse hover